Tiwi Beach Kenya

 Best time to visit Tiwi Beach.

-In Kenya, you relax all year round, located near the equator, always greets travelers with warm weather and incredibly warm waters of the Indian Ocean.
+In Kenya, you relax all year round, located near the equator, it always greets travelers with warm weather and incredibly warm waters of the Indian Ocean.

 The rainy season lasts from June to April.
 At that time, it becomes very humid, but the air temperature does not drop, but keeps at + 330 C. It rains after dinner and all night.
 The best time to visit the Tiwi beach is February.
 At that time, the heat subsides a little.
 The air temperature is at + 28 to +300C, the water warms up to + 27 to +290 C.